-- Earned Income – If you earned some kind of income during retirement you likely need to file a tax return.
-That income can come from part-time work, or being self-employed and earning more than $400 in the year.
+- Earned Income – If you received income during retirement you likely need to file a tax return.
+That income can come from a part-time job, or being self-employed and earning more than $400 in the year (source IRS).

 - Other Income – Withdrawals from tax-deferred retirement plans, such as a Traditional IRA or a 401(k), are taxable and can also trigger the need to file a return.
 The same is true when you trigger a capital gain event, such as selling an asset for a profit.

-There are many things that might trigger the need to file a return.
-It just depends on your own personal situation.
+Many things might trigger the need to file a return.
+It just depends on your situation.

 Are My Social Security Benefits Taxed?

 A common question among individuals about to retire is if their social security benefits will be taxed when they receive them.
-Under situations where your only income is Social Security you almost always will avoid being taxed on the benefits.
-However, if you have earned income or other income during the year while receiving Social Security benefits you might be taxed.
-How can you know?
+Under situations where your only income is Social Security, you typically do not pay income tax on the benefits.
+However, if you have earned income or other income during the year while receiving Social Security benefits, you might be taxed.

 Filing a Return During Retirement

 Trying to figure out exactly how much you owe is fairly complicated.
 The best solution is to either seek help from a tax advisor or use one of the many free online tax software.
 Here are a few that could help you:

 If your finances is straightforward, you can use one of these services to verify your filing requirement and if you owe money, or due a refund.